King Street, Hamilton, Ontario: Gore Park

 Gore Park is located along two sections of King Street East from John Street and James Street.

 In 1860, Edward, Prince of Wales (who later became King Edward VII) was in Hamilton to open up Gore Park (town centre) and the Crystal Palace.
 The Crystal Palace saw various Agricultural Exhibitions.
 It was modeled on the famous Crystal Palace designed and built in London, England.
 By 1891 the structure was in bad condition and decision was made to demolish it.
-All traces disappeared from the site which is now known as Victoria Park.
+All traces disappeared from the site, which is now known as Victoria Park.

-In 1893, The Right House opened.
+In 1893, The Right House opened on the corner of King Street and Hughson Street.
 It was Hamilton's first large department store.

-On 30 October 1893, The Sir John A. Macdonald Statue arrives in Hamilton from London, England.
-Official dedication of the statue took place 1 November 1893.
-Located at the intersection of King and Hughson Streets.
-Prime Minister Sir John Thompson in attendance.
+On 30 October 1893, The Sir John A. Macdonald Statue arrived in Hamilton from London, England.
+Official dedication of the statue took place 1 November 1893, located at the intersection of King Street and Hughson Street.
+Prime Minister Sir John Thompson was in attendance.
+On 20 June 2021, the statue was covered in fabric following protests from Indigenous community members.
+The fabric was removed by the city three days later.
+By the end of June the statue had been painted red, similarly to an incident in 2020.
+The statue was toppled during a protest rally on 14 August 2021 after city council voted not to remove the statue.
+The statue has remained in storage as the city conducts a review of its historical landmarks.
+Signage regarding the problematic nature of the monument has been placed at the former site.

 Hamilton Cenotaph

-The Cenotaph at Veteran's Place at Gore Park was unveiled on May 22, 1923 by Governor General Viscount Byng who led Canadians into France and Flanders.
+The Cenotaph at Veteran's Place at Gore Park was unveiled on May 22, 1923 by Governor General Viscount Byng, who led Canadians into France and Flanders.
 The Cenotaph commemorates the 53,000 Canadian soldiers, 2,000 of them Hamiltonians, who were killed during the first World War.
 Hamilton's Cenotaph is a replica of the British Cenotaph in Westminster, London by Edwin Lutyens and Hamilton one was designed by William Russell Souter (1894–1971), a Hamilton architect, and World War I veteran.
 It consists of a huge granite column with an image of a casket at its summit.
 Two smaller columns are at its side with carved replicas of the equipment used by Canadian troops in the First World War.

-Pantages Theatre
+The Palace Theatre

 The Pantages Theatre opened up in 1921 on King Street, (between Catharine Street and Mary Street), with a seating capacity of 3,500 made it the largest theatre in Canada at the time.
 In 1930 it was renamed The Palace Theatre.
-It closed down in 1972.
-Hamilton one time was home to many Grand Theatres, all of which are no longer in existence.
-These include, Grand Opera House (James Street North), Savoy Theatre (Merrick Street), Temple Theatre (behind the Terminal Building on King Street), Lyric Theatre (Mary Street) and The Loews Theatre renamed later to The Capitol (King Street East).
+It closed in 1972.

+Hamilton was at one time was home to many Grand Theatres, all of which are no longer in existence.
+These include, Grand Opera House (James Street North), Savoy Theatre (Merrick Street), Temple Theatre (behind the Terminal Building on King Street), Lyric Theatre (Mary Street) and The Loews Theatre, later renamed to The Capitol (King Street East).